-Just 2 weeks back, I got started with Maestro, the ETL/Data Preparation tool from Tableau – I did not realize that the product would have such an impact on me.
+Just 2 weeks back, I got started with Maestro (Update: now called Tableau Prep after the release in April 2018), the ETL/Data Preparation tool from Tableau – I did not realize that the product would have such an impact on me.
 For the last 4 months, I have taken time out from regular professional work (analytics consulting) to dedicate to creating a curriculum for teaching Tableau based on the lines of Montessori education system, where the emphasis is on learning the core fundamentals by small and gradual experiments – eventually, the student can discover many of the insights that surprises many!

 During the last month I was preparing for 2 topics – Combining data from multiple sources and calculations.
 I have done a lot of work in both areas in preparing and organizing my thought process.
 Little did I realize that Maestro would come and sweep all of that work.